-The parent company only financial statements are presented in the Company's functional currency, the New Taiwan dollar.
+The consolidated financial statements are presented in the Company's functional currency, the New Taiwan dollar.

-2. APPROVAL OF PARENT COMPANY ONLY FINANCIAL STATEMENTS
+2. APPROVAL OF FINANCIAL STATEMENTS

-The parent company only financial statements were approved by the Company's board of directors on March 13, 2025.
+The consolidated financial statements were approved by Company's board of directors on March 13, 2025.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
 Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the FSC.